parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 6. Select **Create --> Key Vault reference** again and repeat steps 4 and 5 for the remaining two keys specified in the table above, populating the **Key** and **Secret** fields with with appropriate values.

-## Exercise 2: Configure Azure SQL Database
+## Exercise 2: Deploy e-commerce website

-**Duration**: 5 minutes
+Duration: 15 minutes

-In this exercise, you configure the firewall settings for the Azure SQL Database.
+In this exercise, you deploy the Contoso web app and provide the necessary configuration to display the e-commerce website.

 ### Task 1: Configure SQL Database firewall

+In this task, you set up access to the Azure SQL Database from your local machine.

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups** from the Azure services list.